-Any proposal to eliminate sales and use tax expenditures should be carefully studied.
-The list of tax expenditures is annually updated in the governor's executive budget and available on the Department of Revenue's website.
+Any proposal to eliminate sales and use tax exclusions should be carefully studied.
+The list of tax exclusions is annually updated in the governor's executive budget.

 Incremental Revenue Estimates

 The nearby table shows how state revenue would be affected by an increase or decrease in the tax rate.
 The revenue change for each hypothetical rate represents a general approximation estimated of revenue that could be gained or lost and is based on an average of recent collections and estimates.